Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

 \subsubsection{Weed Object Detection}

-Existing weed object detection methods are mainly based on generic object detection methods.
-In \cite{dyrmann2017roboweedsupport}, DetectNet was used with an mIoU 64.0 and an F-score 60.3 on an in-house dataset containing 1,427 RGB images.
-Another study \cite{yu2019deep} with DetectNet achieved F-scores 99.8\% and 100.0\% for two different environments in detecting a weed species, namely \textit{Poa annua}.
-In \cite{veeranampalayam2020comparison}, Faster R-CNN achieved an mIoU 84.0\% and an F-score 67.0\% in detecting waterhemp (\textit{Amaranthus tuberculatus}), Palmer amaranthus (\textit{Amaranthus palmeri}), common lambsquarters (\textit{Chenopodiam album}), velvetleaf (\textit{Abutilon theophrasti}), and foxtail species such as yellow and green foxtails on an in-house dataset containing 450 augmented RGB images.
-YOLOv3 was used to detect broadleaves, sedges and grasses \cite{sharpe2020vegetation} and achieved an F-score 95.0\%.
+\kun{Moving beyond the whole-image level of understanding, object detection provides bounding box coordinates of detected weeds.
+The additional contextual information allows targeting whole weed plants amongst crops, individual leaves, or other plant components.
+For instance, detecting individual leaves was found to be more effective than whole plant detection in strawberry raised beds \citep{sharpe2019detection}.} Existing weed object detection methods are mainly based on generic object detection methods.
+In \citep{dyrmann2017roboweedsupport}, DetectNet was used with an mIoU 64.0\% and an F-score 60.3\% on an in-house dataset containing 1,427 RGB images.
+Another study \citep{yu2019deep} with DetectNet achieved F-scores 99.8\% and 100.0\% for two different environments in detecting a weed species, namely \textit{Poa annua}.
+In \citep{veeranampalayam2020comparison}, Faster R-CNN achieved an mIoU 84.0\% and an F-score 67.0\% in detecting waterhemp (\textit{Amaranthus tuberculatus}), Palmer amaranth (\textit{Amaranthus palmeri}), common lambsquarters (\textit{Chenopodiam album}), velvetleaf (\textit{Abutilon theophrasti}), and foxtail species such as yellow and green foxtails on an in-house dataset containing 450 augmented RGB images.
+YOLOv3 was used to detect broadleaves, sedges and grasses \citep{sharpe2020vegetation} and achieved an F-score 95.0\%.